Amir Machmud

+General (Ret.)
 Amir Machmud (21 February 1923 – 21 April 1995) was an Indonesian military general who was an eyewitness to the signing of the Supersemar document transferring power from President Sukarno to General Suharto.

 Early life

 Amir Machmud was born on 21 February 1923 in Cimahi, West Java.
 He was the second of five siblings and his father worked for a public company under the Dutch Colonial Government.
 He was educated at the "Ardjoena" Hollandsch-Inlandsche School in Bandung, graduating in 1938.
-He continued his education at a technical school for a further two years, then in 1941 he took a topography course.
+He continued his education at a technical school for a further two years, and then in 1941 he took a topography course.

 Military career

-The Japanese Occupation
+Japanese occupation

-In 1942, the Dutch Colonial Government was defeated by the Japanese Imperial Army and Indonesia came under the occupation of the Japanese Empire.
+In 1942, the Dutch colonial government was defeated by the Japanese Imperial Army and Indonesia came under the occupation of the Japanese Empire.
 By 1943, with the tide of the war beginning to turn against them, the Japanese established Defenders of the Homeland (PETA), an auxiliary force made up of Indonesians designed to bolster the number of troops for the Japanese and assist them in fighting a possible Allied invasion of Java.
-Amir Machmud joined PETA in 1943 remained a member until 1945.
+Amir Machmud joined PETA in 1943 and remained a member until 1945.

-Military career in the Sukarno era
+Career in the Sukarno era

 On 17 August 1945, nationalist leaders Sukarno and Mohammad Hatta proclaimed Indonesia's Independence.
 Days later, the Preparatory Committee for Indonesian Independence (PPKI) announced the establishment of the People's Security Body (BKR). were formed and Amir Machmud headed a unit in Lembang, West Java.

 In 1946, after the People's Security Army (TKR) had been established, the Lembang BKR was integrated into the Siliwangi Division, a military regional command responsible for the security of West Java.
-Amir Machmud was then transferred to North Bandung, where he led his troops in battles against British troops and Dutch troops, who were eager to retain their colonial empire.

 The Siliwangi Division was then forced to leave West Java in 1948 after the signing of the Renville Agreement.
-Under this agreement, the Indonesian government was forced to recognize territories which had been taken under Dutch Control and this included West Java.
+Under this agreement, the Indonesian government was forced to recognize territories that had been taken under Dutch Control including West Java.
 Under the command of Colonel Abdul Haris Nasution, the division was relocated to Central Java.
-During the same year, Amir Machmud would join his troops in a crackdown on the Communist Party of Indonesia (PKI) at Madiun.

-In 1949, with the Dutch beginning to withdraw from Indonesia, Amir Machmud and his troops returned to West Java.
-There, he would be involved in skirmishes against the Darul Islam movement, a rebel group who wanted to establish a theocratic Indonesia under the religion of Islam.
-In 1950, Amir Machmud was also involved in a crackdown against the "Just King" Legion (APRA), a military group which entered Bandung and started targeting TNI soldiers.